xsecops/vuln-remediation/README.md

 # vuln-remediation
-Vulnerability remediation scripts to use for security automation
+A collection of vulnerability remediation scripts to use for security automation